 The 1890s saw a number of developments at the Johnston farm.
-A hotel was built on the property to provide lodging for Saint Johners who wished to get away from the city.
+A hotel was built on the property to provide summer lodging.
 The Johnston family was able to take advantage of their farm being located adjacent to where the ferry from Saint John docked.
 The hotel was owned and operated by George's brother, Thomas Jr. George also sold a small parcel of land on the south side of his property to James M. Keith.
 Keith's property was on the north shore of the cove to the south of the ferry landing and this body of water soon became known as "Keith's Cove".
 Also, George and Levinia's children were born in the 1890s thus adding to the number of people living on the Johnston estate: daughter Jennie was born on December 6, 1890, son Thomas Leslie was born on February 3, 1893, and daughter Bella was born on June 11, 1895.